rafaelrmacedo/HunterPass/README.md

 # HunterPass
 HunterPass is a tool for help the students to learn about dictionary attacks.
-This will be made especifically for IFSul - Campus Sapiranga students.
+This will be made especifically for IFSul - Campus Sapiranga students, but any one can use it.

 ## Dependencies
 Install the setup.py to install all dependencies.